Vhkan/ToDoListApp/README.md

 - `footer.ejs`: The footer template that is included in other EJS files.
 - `list.ejs`: The template for the to-do list page.

+## Acknowledgments
+This application was developed under the guidance and support of my instructor Angela Yu.
+Special thanks to linkedin.com/in/angela-yu1!